photoprism/photoprism-docs/docs/getting-started/faq.md

 !!! tldr ""
     A virtual machine running its own operating system provides more security, but typically has side effects such as lower performance and more difficult handling.
-Note that you can also run Docker in a VM to get the best of both worlds.
+You can also run Docker in a VM to get the best of both worlds.
 It's essentially what happens when you run Docker on operating systems other than Linux.

 ### Should I use SQLite, MariaDB, or MySQL? ###